SorenTech/code-of-ethics/README.md

 A Designer/Developer shall not unreasonably withhold permission from a departing employee or partner to take copies of designs, code, data, reports, notes, or other materials relating to work performed by the employee or partner that are not confidential.

 *Commentary: A Member may impose reasonable conditions, such as the payment of copying costs, on the right of departing persons to take copies of their work.*

+**Rule 5.304**
+Designers and Developers shall be objective and balanced in criticizing another designer/developer's work and shall not denigrate the work or reputation of a fellow designer/developer.

+### E.S.
+5.4 Competition Among Designers and Developers:
+Designers and Developers in pursuit of business opportunities should support fair and open competition.

+**Rule 5.401**
+Designers and Developers shall not knowingly accept any professional assignment on which another designer/developer has been or is working without notifying the other designer/developer or until he or she is satisﬁed that any previous appointments have been properly terminated and that all materials relevant to the continuation of the project are the clear property of the client.

+**Rule 5.402**
+Designers and Developers must not attempt, directly or indirectly, to supplant or compete with another designer by means of unethical inducements.

 ## Canon VI Obligations to the Environment
 Designers and Developers should promote sustainable design and development principles in their professional activities.